 - certain medication used to treat mental health conditions

 - disorders of the endocrine system, such as hypothyroidism (an underactive thyroid gland).

 Other disorders that can cause amenorrhoea include:

-- Polycystic ovarian syndrome – the ovaries develop clusters of ovarian follicles, or eggs, which look like small cysts.
-Symptoms include irregular periods and a lot of hair growth.
-Women with polycystic ovarian syndrome are more at risk of amenorrhoea when they put on weight.
+- polycystic ovarian syndrome – the ovaries develop clusters of ovarian follicles, or eggs, which look like small cysts.
+Symptoms include irregular periods and added hair growth.
+Women with polycystic ovarian syndrome are more at risk of amenorrhoea when they put on weight

 - hyperandrogenaemia – the body makes high levels of male sex hormones, which can affect the reproductive system.
 This can be caused by tumours of the ovary or adrenal gland, or certain conditions present at birth

 - hyperprolactinaemia – the body makes high levels of the breastfeeding hormone prolactin.
 Levels rise because the pituitary gland may be overactive or there may be a tumour on the gland

-- Ovarian failure or early menopause (known as premature ovarian insufficiency) – low levels of oestrogen cause ovulation to stop, which stops the menstrual cycle.
+- ovarian failure or early menopause (known as premature ovarian insufficiency) – low levels of oestrogen causing ovulation to stop, and stopping the menstrual cycle

 Diagnosis of cause of amenorrhoea

 - pregnancy tests, which can be either a urine or blood test

 - physical examination to check overall health and see if other sexual characteristics, such as breast growth and pubic hair, have developed

 - medical history, including gynaecological history and contraceptive methods used

 - hormone tests to check how the hypothalamus, pituitary glands, ovaries and other glands, such as the thyroid and adrenal glands, are working

 Treatment for amenorrhoea

 Treatment for amenorrhoea depends on the cause.
-If your amenorrhoea is due to the fact that you have lost a lot of weight or exercising too much, treatment will include encouraging the woman to have a healthier body weight.
+If your amenorrhoea is due to the fact that you have lost a lot of weight or been exercising too much, treatment will include encouraging you to have a healthier body weight.